sighupio/fury-kubernetes-logging/katalog/opensearch-triple/README.md

 log analytics.
 This package deploys a single node OpenSearch cluster on Kubernetes.

-`elasticsearch-triple` is a high availability setup of elasticsearch, that sets up a 3-node cluster of `elasticsearch` for a robust and reliable setup.
+`opensearch-triple` is a high availability setup of OpenSearch, that sets up a 3-node cluster of `elasticsearch` for a robust and reliable setup.

 ## Requirements